laoyigrace/python-subjectclient/doc/source/api.rst

 ================================

 .. module:: subjectclient
-   :synopsis: A client for the OpenStack Nova API.
+   :synopsis: A client for the OpenStack Subject API.

 .. currentmodule:: subjectclient